AIVolcanoLab/orange3-volcanoes/README.md

 ## Developing

-Are you interested in developing, expanding Orange Volcanoes?
+Are you interested in developing, expanding or suggest changes in Orange Volcanoes?
 To contribute, you can either submit a request or report an issue directly on the GitHub Issues page, or reach out via email at XXX